matthiasmeissen/shader-editor/docs/ARCHITECTURE.md

 ## Contributing

-When contributing to this project, please maintain the existing architectural patterns:
+When contributing to this project:

+- **Workspace structure**: App code goes in `apps/`, reusable libraries in `crates/`
+- Consider if new functionality should be a separate crate for reusability
 - Keep modules focused on single responsibilities
 - Use the existing error handling patterns
 - Preserve the hot-reload functionality
 - Add documentation for new uniforms or features
-- Test export functionality thoroughly
+- Test with `cargo test --workspace`